andrewtforrester/scdocs/index.md

     - Vue
     - Javascript Code Snippets
 2. Git, if it's not already installed on your machine.
-3. Tower.
-SC uses a git methodology called _Git Flow_, and tower makes Git Flow very intuitive.
-They offer free licenses for students at accredited universities.
-If you're very confortable with git in the command line, this isn't strictly necessary.
+3. [Tower](https://www.git-tower.com/mac).
+SC uses a git methodology called _[Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)_, and tower makes Gitflow very intuitive.
+They offer [free licenses for students](https://www.git-tower.com/students/mac) at accredited universities.
+If you're very comfortable with git in the command line, this isn't strictly necessary.
 4. NPM and NodeJS
 5. Docker Desktop
 6. OpenSSH